AAlab1819/ProjectTeam01-B/README.md

 C++ 14

 ## Problem Explanation
-A string consisting only of parentheses ('( and ')') is called bracket sequence.
+A string consisting only of parentheses ('(' and ')') is called bracket sequence.
 - Empty string is a correct bracket sequence
 - if s is a correct bracket sequence, then (s) is also a correct bracket sequence.
 - if s and t are correct bracket sequences, then st (concatenation of s and t) is also a correct bracket sequence

 A string consisting of parentheses and question marks ('?') is called pretty if and only if there's a way to replace each question mark with either '(' or ')' such that the resulting string is a non-empty correct bracket sequence.

-We are asked in this problem to output how many correct bracket sequence in a string input.
+We are asked in this problem to output how many possible correct bracket sequence in a string input.

 ## SOLUTION